voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 4. If the collection's :meth:`info <fiftyone.core.dataset.Dataset.info>` dict
     contains a class list under the `classes` key, this list is used

+If no explicit class list is available via the above methods, the observed classes in the collection being exported are used, which may be a subset of the classes in the parent dataset when exporting a view.

 .. note::

     See :ref:`this section <storing-classes>` for more information about storing class lists on FiftyOne datasets.

-If no explicit class list is available via the above methods, the observed classes in the collection being exported are used, which may be a subset of the classes in the parent dataset when exporting a dataset view.

 .. code-block:: python
     :linenos: